scdataco/looker-tornado-d3/index.md

 ## Installation
 To install this visualisation on your Looker instance, go to the visualisations admin page at `[youlookerinstance]//admin/visualizations` and enter [https://scdataco.github.io/looker-tornado-d3/looker_tornado_chart.js](https://scdataco.github.io/looker-tornado-d3/looker_tornado_chart.js) for the 'main' URL.
 Under dependencies, enter [https://d3js.org/d3.v7.min.js](https://d3js.org/d3.v7.min.js) to ensure that d3 is loaded alongside the main JavaScript file.

+Choose a suitable ID e.g. `tornado_chart` and a label e.g. `🌪 Tornado` to show to users when they pick a visualisation.

 ## Status/known issues
 - currently in alpha status, so use at your own risk.
 Looker custom visualisations are loaded in a sandboxed iFrame so there *should* be minimal or no chance of this breaking anything beyond the visualisation not loading or working properly, but this cannot be guaranteed
 - works with results made up of one visible dimension and one visible pivot.